mehrazino/my-quartz/content/quotes.md

 >The best revenge is to be unlike him who performed the injury.

 >One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.
+>— Plato

+>"The punishment which the wise suffer who refuse to take part in the government, is, to live under the government of worse men."
+>— Plato

 >It is better to be violent, if there is violence in our hearts, than to put on the cloak of nonviolence to cover impotence.